 Ship Risk Profile

 Every day a number of ships will be selected for a port State control inspection throughout the region.
-To facilitate such selection, the central computer database, known as ‘THETIS’ is consulted by PSCO’s.
-This information system, hosted by the European Maritime Safety Agency, informs national PSC authorities which ships are due for an inspection.
-Data on ships particulars and reports of previous inspections carried out within the Paris MoU region are provided by the information system as well.
+The information system ‘THETIS’, hosted by the European Maritime Safety Agency, informs national PSC authorities which ships are due for an inspection”.
+Data on ships’ particulars, certificates, port calls and reports of previous inspections carried out within the Paris MoU region are provided by the inspection database as well.

 Ship risk profile

-Calculate your own risk using the calculators on this website.
-Use the list of RO's meeting low risk criteria and the company performance as parameters in the ship risk calculator.
+Use the list of ROs meeting low risk criteria and the company performance as parameters to be included in the ship risk calculator.

 If you want to know more about the Ship Risk Profile, you can read Annex 7 of the Paris MoU Memorandum text.

 Deficiencies marked as Accidental Damage are not taken into account for the calculation of the Ship Risk Profile

 Paris MoU and EMSA assume no liability or responsibility for any errors or omissions resulting from (or pursuant to) errors or omissions in data submitted to or retrieved from the system.
 No part of the information contained in this website may be stored in a retrieval system, or transmitted in any form, or by any means without prior authorisation in writing from the owners of the data.